 - Secure token services.

-- Backup and restore: Regular back ups can be scheduled or ad-hoc backups can be done under this tab.
+Regular backups can be scheduled or ad-hoc backups can be done under this tab.
 You can restore your previous SharePoint version from here.

 Lists are where you can store all the necessary data in SharePoint.
 Users can view, select, edit and delete the items in a list.
 Let us take the example of a contact list.
 You can add this list by clicking on “add an app” in the site contents page.
 You can add new items in this list or delete items from this list.
 You can customize this list as per your preference.
 To add a contact list, you must follow these steps: